 • Set up a health check for FME Flow.
-A health check endpoint determines if either the FME Flow Core node is down, and if so, requests are not routed to that server.
+A health check endpoint determines if either the FME Flow Web Services or FME Flow Core node is down, and if so, requests are not routed to that server.
 Without a health check configured, the load balancer may try to route client requests to an unhealthy (down) server.
 The consequences of routing requests to an unhealthy server vary depending on the load balancer, and may result in error responses or long delays in response due to request timeouts and retrying on a healthy server.